roadiz/docs/themes/custom_assignations.rst

 Add previous and next links
 ---------------------------

-Now we need to create links to jump to next and previous pages.
-So go back to your ``PageController.php`` file to add some assignations.
+In this example, we want to create links to jump to next and previous pages.
+First, go back to your ``PageController.php`` file to add some assignations.

 .. code-block:: php